-If you would like more information on the collections please email me, and I can forward on some info for you to look through.
+If you would like any more information or would just like a chat then let me know.
 If you decide you would like to book (yay!) a non-refundable booking fee of £500 is taken, along with a signed contract.
 This confirms your date and makes it 100% official.
 (Eeeeeeek!)

 Sometimes photos just look better in a field :-)

 “When someone elses happiness, is your happiness.
 That is love”